alcantarar/dryft/documentation/JOSS_submission/paper.md

 [@sloot2015comprehensive], causing the signal to drift.
 If ignored, signal drift can lead to the inaccurate calculation of biomechanical variables.
 For example, ground contact time is defined as the time the foot is in contact with the ground and is often calculated as the time a vertical GRF exceeds a threshold.
-Signal drift can cause more (or less) of the vertical GRF signal to fall below the threshold, affecting one's ability to identify stance phase [@riley2008kinematics] or calculate of time-dependent GRF metrics.
+Signal drift can cause more (or less) of the vertical GRF signal to fall below the threshold, affecting one's ability to identify stance phase [@riley2008kinematics] or calculate time-dependent GRF metrics.
 Signal drift can also potentially lead to data loss if the signal exceeds the range of the force transducer.

 ![The process of correcting drift in a vertical ground reaction force (GRF) signal collected during treadmill running.